How to Plan a Slower Hike

 For our Walls of Jerusalem hike we could carry eleven full days of food, but would need a rest mid-way.
 We allowed for a rest day in the middle of the hike plus extra time at the end so we weren’t running for the bus and could absorb a lost day due to severe weather or extra slow walking due to injury.
 If we stayed on schedule, then the extra day at the end could be used for a day walk so we chose a pickup point with that option.

-For us this meant a travel distance of around 90 km +/- 5 km, over eleven days (nine days of actual walking at an average of 10 km per day, and two ‘spare’ days).
+For us this meant a travel distance of around 90 km +/- 5 km, over eleven days (nine days of actual walking at an average of 10km / 6.2 miles per day, and two ‘spare’ days).

 How much Water and Food?

-We know our base weights (without consumables) and maximum comfortable pack weights (with consumables) so we can calculate the weight of consumables we can carry.
-For me I can carry an extra 8 kg above my base weight for extended periods, for Helen it is 3 kg.
-Both of us can cope with an extra kg for a day or two – but usually only at the start of a hike leg.
-So effectively we have 11 kg of food and water capacity.
+When you know your base weights (without consumables) and maximum comfortable pack weights (with consumables) you can calculate the weight of consumables you can carry.
+For me, I can carry an extra 10kg/22lb above my base weight for extended periods, for Helen it is 3kg/6.6lb.
+Both of us can cope with an extra kilo for a day or two – but usually only at the start of a hike leg.
+So effectively we have 13kg/29lb of food and water capacity between the two of us.
+What is your base weight?
+Your comfortable carrying capacity?

-If water can’t be secured at the end of each day then food carrying capacity drops quickly.
-For our Gammon Ranges hike, we determined that water would only be available every second day.
-So overall hike length was reduced accordingly to reflect the reduced food we could carry.
+And for our Gammon Ranges hike, we determined that water would only be available every second day.
+So our overall hike length was reduced accordingly to reflect the reduced food we could carry.

 Food - Where is it?